 Air Filtration Options | Choosing the Right Air Filter

 Love is in the air (filter)!
-Show your home some love by learning which air filter is best for your home and remembering to replace it at least every 90 days, more or less depending on your air filter type and if you have pets, a large household, or excess dust and debris.
+Show your home some love by learning which air filter is best for your home and remembering to replace it every 30-90 days, more or less depending on your air filter type and if you have pets, a large household, or excess dust and debris.

 Love is in the Air (Filter)

 One important, though often overlooked, component of homeowner HVAC maintenance is changing the filter.
 It’s the one basic procedure that most anyone can do on their own, without the assistance of a professional.
 If your furnace or air conditioner won’t turn on, the first thing you should check is the air filter.

 With newer systems especially, sometimes your central air unit will turn itself off if the air filter becomes too clogged.
 This is a preventative safety mechanism designed to keep your system from overheating and potentially causing damage to itself.

 Don’t know how to change your filter?
 A little investigating will save you time, money, energy and improve the quality of your indoor air.
 It’s a good idea to check your air filter every month for dust, debris and other contaminants.
 But as a general rule, you should change it every 1-3 months (unless the instructions on your filter state otherwise).
 Wait no longer than 90 days to change your filter!

 Watch this video to learn how to replace your HVAC filter:

 If you have a reusable filter, learn how to clean it here:

 A clean air filter is key in keeping your HVAC system running smoothly and ensuring good air quality in your home.